spencerschafer/projects/README.md

 # projects
-These are my completed projects.
+These are my completed projects:

 exam-5 contains my level 5 exam solutions for WeThinkCode_.

 libft is a recreation of the standard library functions.

-GNL is a basic recreation of getline() using the newline character.
+gnl is a basic recreation of getline() using the newline character.